Allegra Coleman: History

 Within the context of the article, Coleman is already a successful actress, having appeared in the TV series Melrose Place, and the films Down Periscope, Guarding Tess and Cliffhanger, amongst others.
 Also within the context of the article, her life has been the subject of tabloid reportage and speculation for some time.
-By the end of the article, in a surrealistic turn, serious ambiguities are raised about Allegra's actual existence, as she seems to have disappeared after a car crash and it is noted that "We would always have her, and the idea of her — this glorious, young, alive vision — which is all we want in the end, it turns out.
+She is consistently portrayed in the article as flighty, irresponsible, and sweetly vacuous (Salon called her "brainless perfection"), but with a look and personal quality of "simple, irresistible vulgarity" that made her magnetically compelling.
+By the end of the article, however, in a surrealistic turn, serious ambiguities are raised about Allegra's actual existence; she seems to have disappeared after a car crash and it is noted that "We would always have her, and the idea of her — this glorious, young, alive vision — which is all we want in the end, it turns out.
 Actual existence was a minor issue."

-The many deliberate (and easily spotted) inaccuracies were meant to be indicative that the article was a satire of a typically breathless style of celebrity profile articles, and indeed Salon magazine identified the article as a hoax immediately upon publication.
+The many deliberate (and easily spotted) inaccuracies, improbabilities and contradictions were meant to be indicative that the article was a satire of a typically breathless style of celebrity profile articles, and indeed Salon magazine identified the article as a hoax immediately upon publication.
 The hoax was formally revealed by Esquire editor Edward Kosner in a press release to the news wire services.

 The article was photographed by photographer Troy House, who knew Ali Larter from previous jobs and approached her about doing the parody.
+Larter, then 20, was two years younger than the fictitious Coleman.
+Several photos were manipulated to show "Coleman" interacting with Schwimmer, Chopra, Quentin Tarantino, and Pauly Shore.